neethu18reddy/weather-dashboard-API/README.md

 # weather-dashboard-API
-this repo is a detailed code of building a weatherdashboard using hml css and api
+this repo is a detailed code of building a weatherdashboard using html,css,javascript and api